 NEW! - Check talk S4636 at GTC 2014, March 24-27, San Jose, California

 Portable: C++ code that runs on either CPU (can be recompiled to run on any platform) or GPU (CUDA).
 OpenCL version in development.

-Scalable: up to thousands of classes and gigabytes of data.
+Scalable: tens of thousands of classes and gigabytes of data.

 Very fast: 100-20000 images/s, depending of hardware, image size and net complexity.
 Optionally, for even greater speed, the CPU code can run on multiple cores and use manually optimized NEON, SSE, AVX or AVX2 code.